cftang9/PQD/README.md

 ### Illustrative examples:

-For illustration, we generate a random sample from a Clayton copula, with a user-specifiic Kandell's tau, to test for independence versus positive quadrant dependence (PQD).
-(For large sample sizes, it may take some time to generate the critical values)
+For illustration, we generate a random sample of size 10 from a Clayton copula, with a user-specifiic Kandell's tau, to test for independence versus positive quadrant dependence (PQD).
+When the sample size is large, it may take some time to compute the critical values.
 ```R
 source("https://raw.githubusercontent.com/cftang9/PQD/master/EL_PQD_Library.R");
 n = 10; tau = 0.2;
 X = RV_CopTau(n, tau, Copula="Clayton");
 IndvsPQD(X=X[,1],Y=X[,2],graph=TRUE);
 ```
-A scatter plot and a corresponding pseudo-observations plot between `X` and `Y` and will be produce.
+A scatter plot and a plot of the corresponding pseudo-observations between `X` and `Y` and will be produce.
-The empirical-likelihood-based test EL and distance-based test KS, CvM, and AD for PQD will be perform with corresponding test statistics, critical values, and p-values.
+The empirical-likelihood-based test EL and distance-based test KS, CvM, and AD for PQD will be performed.
+Results include the corresponding test statistics, critical values at significance level 0.05, and p-values.

 You can change the argument `Copula="Calyton"` in the function `RV_CopTau` above into `Copula="Frank"` and `Copula="Gumbel"` and generate random sample from a Frank and Gumbel copulas, respectively.
 All the illustration codes and results are included here.